 Well, not going any further into the concept, lest it scares it any further, let me get down to one simple fact that it is relatively very easy to bake cakes at home.
 All you need is just a handful of ingredients and you are all set to bake.

 And the best part of this cake recipe is that you can start baking in any sort of mould, whether you have baking tins in any shape or glass/borosilicate baking dishes or silicon baking moulds.
 Or, divide this batter into cupcake mould and bake smaller version of cakes.
 This recipe can easily yield you 6-8 cupcakes of medium size.
+You can check out the detailed Vanilla Cupcake Recipe by following this link.

 So, what are you waiting for?
 Try this recipe, because I am going to share several recipes using this cake as its base.
 You can make a cheat version of Tiramisu at home using this sponge as base.
 Check out the recipe by following the link.